How much does it cost?

 Can I import our club's existing curlers?

-Yes, you can import curlers from a previous season that aren't already registered with Curling I/O by uploading a CSV file.
+Yes, curling club managers can import curlers from a previous season that aren't already registered with Curling I/O by uploading a CSV file.
 CSV files can be exported from any spreadsheet or database program, usually by selecting the "File" menu and selected "Export as" or "Download as" and then selected "CSV".
 Here's a sample Google Sheet of what you'll need to provide.
 The red columns are required.

 It's generally not worth the effort though, as curler's are quick to adopt and key in their profiles once you're using Curling I/O.